-- A. A list of HOME consortia and qualification periods is available on the web at: http://www.hud.gov/homeprogram/. - B. CPD Notice 01-07, Instructions for Designating New Participating Jurisdictions; Reserving and Obligating Funds; and Numbering HOME Investment Partnership Agreements is also available on the HOME program website.
+- A. A list of HOME consortia and qualification periods is available at: www.hud.gov/offices/cpd/affordablehousing/programs/home/consortia/index.cfm - B. CPD Notice 01-07, Instructions for Designating New Participating Jurisdictions; Reserving and Obligating Funds; and Numbering HOME Investment Partnership Agreements or superseding Notices are also available on the HOME program website.

-CGHF:Distribution:W-3-1

-Previous Edition are Obsolete
+CGHF:Distribution:W-3-1 Previous Editions are Obsolete